Frequently Asked Questions About Fractional SUPPORT

 The goal is always to make HR systems usable—not more complex.

-How does your anti-burnout approach fit into fractional HR work?
+How does your anti-burnout approach fit into fractional work?

-As a fractional HR partner, I focus first on stabilizing and improving the systems companies already rely on—policies, performance frameworks, management structures, and decision-making processes.
+As a fractional support partner, I focus first on stabilizing and improving the systems companies already rely on—policies, performance frameworks, management structures, and decision-making processes.
 And, stabilizing those systems means looking for what’s unnecessary, a morale drain, inefficient, and causing you to feel stressed and burned out.

-What does a fractional HR retainer typically include?
+What does a fractional retainer typically include?

 Is there a minimum commitment for HR retainer services?